 The proposed bill aims to establish the Nebraska Health Professions Commission, which will replace the existing technical committees responsible for reviewing applications related to health professions.
 Key amendments include redefining the term "committee" to "commission" and outlining the commission's powers and duties, such as conducting directed reviews, evaluating proposals for credentialing new health professions, and assessing changes in scope of practice.
-The commission will be co-chaired by representatives from a college of public health and a research institute, and it will consist of various members, including the chief medical officer of the Department of Health and Human Services and the chairperson of the State Board of Health.
+The commission will be co-chaired by representatives from a college of public health and a research institute, and it will include members from the Department of Health and Human Services and the State Board of Health, among others.
+The bill emphasizes the importance of public hearings and stakeholder engagement in the review process.

 Statutes affected: Introduced: 71-6207, 71-6207.02, 71-6219.01, 71-6223.02, 71-6224, 71-6225, 71-6226, 71-6227